Bear (comics): Looshkin

 Looshkin is depicted as a mentally disturbed cat who has a blue pelt.
 He has large, sharply pointed ears that look like party hats.
 He is a bipedal creature with opposable thumbs that make him able to pick up objects, much to the displeasure of others.
 His activities usually consist of senseless babblings and innumerable sadistic acts on people, chiefly his housemate Bear, or whoever is closest when he gets his hands on a likely weapon.
-He is a humorous character (in the sense of black humor) by some of the things he says or the original comical scenes he'll inflict, such as pretending to be a "Gangsta" and speaking fluent slang that he picked up from "Hood Movies" and going by the name LZ.
+He is a humorous character (in the sense of black humor) by some of the things he says or the original comical scenes he'll inflict, such as pretending to be a "gangsta" and speaking fluent slang that he picked up from "hood movies" while going by the name LZ.
 He is maniacal and merciless, and most readers assume that the reason for that is that he has a mental disorder.
 Karl, Looshkin's hapless bachelor owner, thinks Looshkin is just lonely and needs a female cat to play with, but the traumatized Bear vehemently disagrees.

 Looshkin appeared in the first Bear comic, in which he had unwittingly forgotten stowing Karl's previous pet dog Marmalade in a closet to protect him from evil bats in the laundry room.
 As a result, a few days later, Marmalade suffocated and died head-down.
 However Bear reminds us that Karl's home does not have a laundry room.
 Looshkin has also been known to have a very vivid imagination, but all of the things he says or does come from his suspected dementia.
-Looshkin has thought of cloning Bear with a kit that will give him an endless supply of Bear clones on which to waste his days torturing and killing.
-In Looshkin's words, "An endless supply of Bear fodder!"
+Looshkin has thought of cloning Bear with a kit that will give him an endless supply of Bear clones on which to waste his days torturing and killing; in Looshkin's words, "I am making my own army of Bear fodder!!"
 In another episode he believed a giant squid that he brought home was a tiger.

 One of Looshkin's absolute favorite activities is playing with animal carcasses, especially if Bear is around to stuff in them.
-He also enjoys the black arts, and he often attempts to do horrible things to Bear by casting spells on him or making look alike Bears to annoy/kill/maim.
-Looshkin is known to buy dangerous weapons off the internet (which he also uses to find cat porn) and run up Karl's credit card bills.
+He also enjoys the black arts, and he often attempts to do horrible things to Bear by casting spells on him or making look alike Bears to annoy, maim, and/or kill.
+Looshkin is known to buy dangerous items and weapons off the Internet (which he also uses to find cat porn) and run up Karl's credit card bills.